aporporato/jericho-corpora/README.md

 described [here](http://pr-if.org/doc/play-if-card/) (the image is available for reference as a PDF file).
 The result is available in `common_commands.csv`.

+### ELECTRA for IF

+The dataset has been used to finetune the [ELECTRA](https://github.com/google-research/electra) language model for action classification.

+Each dataset has been constructed from the four different annotation described above; then every label that do not have a correspondence in the common commands dataset and has less than 5 example has been filtered out.
+The code is available in the `electra_if` diretory.

+For the results, see https://github.com/aporporato/electra.

 ### Jericho Transcript

 The file `jericho_transcript.ipynb` can be used to generate the transcript of all the supported games while following